fujaba/fulibFx/README.md

     @onRender
     public void onRender() {
-        Rendered<TodoListComponent> result = app.initAndRender(todoListComponentProvider.get(), Map.of(), false); // This sub-controller has to be cleaned up manually
+        TodoListComponent result = app.initAndRender(todoListComponentProvider.get(), Map.of("param", value), subscriber); // This sub-controller has to be cleaned up manually by disposing the subscriber container.getChildren().add(result); // Add the sub-controller to the view
-        container.getChildren().add(result.rendered()); // Add the sub-controller to the view Disposable disposable = result.disposed(); // can be used to get a disposable that will dispose the sub-controller when called

-        // This sub-controller will be cleaned up automatically, therefore we don't need to save the result for the disposable container.getChildren().add(app.initAndRender(todoInputComponent, Map.of(), true).rendered());
+        // This sub-controller has to be cleaned up manually, e.g. by calling destroy in the app container.getChildren().add(app.initAndRender(todoInputComponent));

     }
 }